ARPA-SIMC/arkiweb/README.md

 restricted access (similar to the `--restrict` option of the arkimet commands).

-.Example with Apache basic authentication
+Example with Apache basic authentication:

 ```
 AuthType Basic
 AuthName "By Invitation Only"